• Home

 © 2026 YIKZERO

-Methods for Building a Blog, From a Product Designer's Perspective
+Building a Blog from a Product Designer’s Perspective

 Develop· September 21, 2024

-The design and development of the Roominess 5.0 version have finally come to an end.
-Honestly, I feel that this blog project truly utilized all the design and development knowledge I've acquired, making it a valuable practice.
-So, from the perspective of a product designer, I'd like to chat with everyone about how to build your own blog.
+The design and development of Roominess 5.0 has finally come to an end.
+To be honest, I feel like this blog project has really put all the design and development knowledge I’ve learned to use, making it a pretty good practice project.
+So, from the perspective of a product designer, I’d like to chat with you about how to build your own blog.

-This article will cover the following two parts: the complete process of building a blog from conception to launch, and recommendations for design/development tools.
+This article will cover the following two parts: the complete process of taking a blog from concept to launch, and recommendations for design/development tools.

 Blog Development Process

-Blog development mainly involves the following key processes: Planning and Design, Frontend and Backend Development, Deployment and Launch, and Application Optimization.
-In this chapter, we will introduce the first three parts; website optimization will be covered later as a supplement.
+Blog development mainly includes the following major stages: planning and design, frontend and backend development, deployment and launch, and application optimization.
+In this section, we’ll introduce the first three parts.
+Website optimization will be covered later as supplementary content.

-Blog development is a simplified project development process, offering us an excellent opportunity to enhance our understanding and control over the overall project.
+Blog development is a simplified project development process.
+It gives us an excellent opportunity to improve our understanding and control of an entire project.

 Oh, right.
-One thing upfront: if you just want to own your own website but don't want to handle the technical complexities yourself, "no-code" tools might be a better fit for you.
-You don't need to write code or maintain servers yourself; you only need to plan, design, and pay.
-Examples include Framer and Webflow, or you could try Wegic for AI-assisted site building.
+One more thing before we begin: if you simply want to have your own website and don’t want to tinker with everything yourself, then “no-code” tools may be more suitable for you.
+You don’t need to write code or maintain servers yourself; you only need to plan, design, and pay.
+For example, Framer, Webflow, or you can try having AI help you build a website with Wegic.

-As for me, I still prefer traditional development and deployment methods.
-This gives us greater scope for creativity, allows for a higher degree of customization, and is generally more flexible.
+As for me, I still prefer the traditional development and deployment approach.
+It gives us more room to work with, allows for a higher degree of customization, and is generally more flexible.

 Planning and Design

-The planning of a blog primarily involves determining what content the blog needs, and whether that content leans towards static or dynamic.
-The distinction between static and dynamic content mainly affects subsequent technical selection and development difficulty.
+Blog planning mainly involves deciding what content the blog needs and whether that content leans more toward being static or dynamic.
+The distinction between static and dynamic content mainly affects the subsequent technology choices and development difficulty.

-Most content—such as personal project showcases, article lists, portfolios or photo galleries, personal introductions, reading lists, and website update logs—is relatively fixed, can be considered static content, and does not require frequent updates.
+Most content, such as personal project showcases, article lists, portfolios or photo collections, personal bios, reading lists, website update logs, and so on, is relatively fixed and can be regarded as static content that does not need frequent updates.

-There is also content that requires real-time updates, such as article views, likes, comments, or perhaps the music the blogger is currently listening to, or today's water intake.
-This dynamic content requires real-time data retrieval and is considered dynamic content.
+There is also content that needs to be updated in real time, such as article views, likes, comment counts, or the music the blogger is currently listening to, today’s water intake, and so on.
+This dynamic content requires real-time data retrieval and can be regarded as dynamic content.

-I have also created a table for you to roughly see the distinction between static and dynamic content, as well as its impact on subsequent development.
+I’ve also put together a table.
+You can roughly look at how to distinguish static and dynamic content, as well as their impact on subsequent development.

-During the early planning phase of the project, the more comprehensive your considerations, the less effort will be needed in later development.
-However, the technical difficulty of developing a blog is generally low, so even if your initial planning isn't entirely comprehensive, the impact will be minimal; don't stress too much about it.
+During the early planning stage of a project, the more thoroughly you think things through, the easier development will be later.
+However, the technical difficulty of developing a blog itself is very low, so even if your initial thinking isn’t comprehensive enough, the impact will be small.
+Don’t put too much pressure on yourself.

-Once the content architecture is finalized, you can start building design specifications.
-For a blog, basic elements like color schemes, layout, and typography are sufficient; a massive design system is unnecessary.
+After the content architecture is set, you can move on to building the design specifications.
+For a blog, basic elements such as a color system, layout, and typography are enough.
+There isn’t much need for a huge design system.

 Tailwind CSS Color Generator